Bulk Universality for Complex non-Hermitian Matrices with Independent and Identically Distributed Entries: Introduction

-Having arrived at a Hermitian problem, it is natural to ask whether the three-step strategy can be adapted to prove universality for non-Hermitian matrices.
+To be precise, in the Hermitian case, the well-established ``3-step strategy", due to \cite{erdos_bulk_2010} and by which universality has been proven for very general classes of matrices, consists of three steps: \begin{enumerate} \item a local law for the trace of the resolvent $G\left(z\right)=(W-z)^{-1}$ for $|\Im z|\geq N^{-1+\epsilon}$; \item universality for Gauss-divisible matrices, i.e. matrices of the form $W_{t}=W+\sqrt{t}V$, where $W$ is a matrix satisfying the local law, $V$ is Gaussian and $t$ is small; \item comparison between the statistics of $W_{t}$ and $W$. \end{enumerate} It is natural to ask whether the three-step strategy can be adapted to prove universality for non-Hermitian matrices.
 The goal of this paper is to give an affirmative answer in the case of matrices with i.i.d. complex entries.
-In fact, steps 1 and 3 have already been adapted: for the former there are the local laws of Bourgade, Yau and Yin \cite{bourgade_local_2014} and Alt, Erd\H{o}s and Kr\"{u}ger \cite{alt_local_2018,alt_spectral_2021}; for the latter there is the four moment theorem of Tao and Vu \cite{tao_random_2015}.
+In fact, Steps 1 and 3 have already been adapted: for the former there are the local laws of Bourgade, Yau and Yin \cite{bourgade_local_2014} and Alt, Erd\H{o}s and Kr\"{u}ger \cite{alt_local_2018,alt_spectral_2021}; for the latter there is the four moment theorem of Tao and Vu \cite{tao_random_2015}.
 We also note that the method of time reversal from \cite{erdos_bulk_2010} immediately generalises to non-Hermitian matrices, since it is based on an approximation in the joint distribution of all matrix entries.